 Potentially causing disease?
 Making us sick?

 If you live in the USA, these scientifically altered crops are in the food you eat and you might not even know it.

 Buzz word or not, it’s time we all started paying attention to genetically modified food.

 So what exactly is a GMO seed?

-- Non-hybrid seeds (think: heirloom or open pollinated varieties) can be saved and replanted from year to year and the resulting fruit remains “true to seed.”
+- Non-hybrid seeds (think: heirloom or open pollinated varieties) can be saved and replanted from year to year.
+The resulting fruit remains “true to seed.”
 In other words, that funny little tomato you remember from grandma’s garden?
 If you planted seeds saved from that tomato, you’d get the same fruit today.

-- Hybrid seeds are the product of cross-breeding two varieties of one type of fruit or vegetable in order to improve yield, pest and disease resistance, flavor, or shelf life.
+- Hybrid seeds are the product of cross-breeding two varieties of one type of fruit or vegetable in order to improve it.
+Yields, pest and disease resistance, flavor, or shelf are enhanced in hybrid varieties.
 It’s kind of like breeding a Labrador retriever with a poodle to get a Labradoodle.
 Hybrid seeds generally do not grow true to seed.

 - Genetically modified seeds are altered by inserting DNA from outside of the species into a plant seed.
 Kind of like trying to breed a cat and a dog.
 Mother Nature doesn’t allow such a thing to happen, but the miracle of modern technology lets scientists cross that barrier.
 GMO seeds are patented and it’s actually illegal to save and replant some of these seeds.

 Proponents of genetically engineered crops claim better yields, ostensibly solving the world hunger dilemma.

 Bill Gates is working to bring water-efficient corn to Africa through genetic modification.